 Left image source: If Astronauts Eat It, Why Shouldn’t You? thefutureoffoods.com.
 Right image source: Walmart.

-Though all the heating options previously covered are awesome, I may want to focus on ultralight backpacking and do without cooking.
+Though all the heating options previously covered are awesome, You may want to focus on ultralight backpacking and do without cooking.
 Instead of a “bottle pot”, you only bring a collapsible/soft water bladder that weighs 1.3 oz, and if you don't want to eat out of a zip-lock, a separate bowl that seals air-tight.
-I can eat cold food, including cold rehydration for prepackaged meals.
+You can eat cold food, including cold rehydration for prepackaged meals.

 “Depending on the type of meal, water temperature, and the ambient temperature, it will take 15 minutes to an hour to rehydrate your food.”
 Before you arrive at your campsite, while hiking, you can add water to your meal pouch or bowl.

 Cold rehydration may be your only option if you don't have fuel, or your environment can't produce a fire.
-Even if you choose to pack for cold rehydration exclusively, when you can have a campfire, you can still cook meat on a campfire stick.
+Even if you choose to pack for cold rehydration exclusively, when you find wood for a campfire, you can still cook the shelter rats on a campfire stick.

 Thoroughness in cleaning may depend on having a nearby water source.
 You can bring along a small eye dropper bottle filled with a biodegradable dishwashing soap such as Dr. Bronners, and a small scouring pad.
 You can start the cleaning process with dried leaves or whatever is around you.
 If running low on water, you have the option of using a wet wipe.
 Further cleaning can happen at the next water source.